DongukHam/kokoa-clon-2022/README.md

 # Kokoa Clone 2022 Update

-This is my first try actually.
+This course is quite fun
-Be patient.
-Get the fruits.